jjcazel/ViewTube/README.md

 ![Google signin](/app/assets/images/Google_sign_450p.png)

 ## More Features!
 I also implemented the ability for a logged-in user to comment on videos, as well as like/dislike a video.
-A logged-in user can also upload your own videos!
-Any user can use the search bar to search for any videos in that are hosted on the site.
+A logged-in user can also upload their own videos!
+Any user can use the search bar to search for any videos that are hosted on the site.
 All this includes meticulous CSS styling creating a clean and pristine design for my completed site!
 Enjoy!